Salesforce Dictionary - Free Salesforce GlossarySalesforce Dictionary

 What both clouds share

-If your team uses any of the above, you're already on Salesforce Platform — Sales Cloud and Service Cloud are expansions of that foundation, not separate stacks.
+If your team uses any of the above, you are already on Salesforce Platform.
+Sales Cloud and Service Cloud are expansions of that foundation, not separate stacks.
+That single framing prevents most of the noise in the original question, because the conversation shifts from "should we replace what we have?" to "which capabilities should we turn on?"

 Buy Sales Cloud when sales reps are the primary users.
 The Sales-specific objects and features: